Mooophy/CLRS/ch02/README.md

 ```

 ##Problem 2-1 Merge-Sort + Insertion-Sort
- *  Time complexity for sorting n/k sublists with insertion sort:
+ *  a.
+Time complexity for sorting n/k sublists with insertion sort:
 ```cpp
     (n/k) x theta(k^2) = theta(nk)
 ```
- *  Time complexity for merging all sublists
+ *  b.
+Time complexity for merging all sublists

 ```cpp
 As shown in Figure 2.5: